-If you are staying in the city, you can take the bus, train, taxi or minivan / minibus.
+If you are staying in the city, transport is available by bus, train, taxi or minivan / minibus.

-If you are arriving at BKK Airport, you can take a direct bus or taxi / private car transfer.
+If you are arriving at BKK Airport, you can take a direct bus from BKK Airport to Hua Hin, or take a taxi / private car transfer.

 What is the distance from Bangkok to Hua Hin? = around 200 km depending on where in the city you are departing from.

-If you are staying in the city centre, the travel options are:
+If you are staying in the city centre, the transport options are:

 to either take a regular bus, minibus or the train (more relaxing but slower) or if your budget can handle it, take a taxi / private transfer..

 Buses to Hua Hin from Bangkok leave from the Southern Bus Terminal (Sai Tai Mai).